-Settle Up vs HouseKeepr: Which Flatmate App Should You Use?
+Settle Up vs HouseKeepr: Which Flatmate App Should You Use in 2026?

-If you've ever lived with flatmates, you know the drill.
+If you have ever lived with flatmates, you know the drill.
 Someone pays rent, someone buys groceries, someone forgets to pay their share of the electricity bill for the third month in a row.
-Shared living is great until money gets involved — and that's exactly where apps like Settle Up and HouseKeepr come in.
+Shared living is great until money gets involved — and that is exactly where apps like Settle Up and HouseKeepr come in.

 Both apps aim to take the awkwardness out of shared finances, but they approach the problem differently.
 Settle Up is a well-established expense tracker with a loyal following across Central and Eastern Europe.
 HouseKeepr is a newer platform built around the idea that managing a flat involves a lot more than just splitting bills.

 So which one should you use?
-Let's break it down honestly.
+Let us break it down honestly.

 What Is Settle Up?

-Settle Up is a group expense tracking app that's been around for years and has built up a solid reputation, particularly in the Czech Republic, Germany, Austria, and neighbouring countries.
+Settle Up is a group expense tracking app that has been around for years and has built up a solid reputation, particularly in the Czech Republic, Germany, Austria, and neighbouring countries.
 The premise is simple: you log expenses, it calculates who owes what, and eventually everyone settles up.

 Settle Up also offers a Pro tier that unlocks features like unlimited groups, receipt scanning, and custom categories.
-It's not expensive, but it's a paid upgrade for functionality that many users consider fairly standard.
+It is not expensive, but it is a paid upgrade for functionality that many users consider fairly standard.

 What Is HouseKeepr?